sunnymoon/presentation_linkare_day/readme.md

 (depending on your OS, you may need qemu-kvm if not already installed)

 ## 1.4 Avoid telemetry (optional - adjust for your own machine)
-> ./crc-linux/crc config set consent-telemetry
+> ./crc-linux/crc config set consent-telemetry no
 > ./crc-linux/crc config set memory 20480
 > ./crc-linux/crc config set cpus 6
 > ./crc-linux/crc config set disk-size 200